amkv/push_swap/README.md

 ```
 ./push_swap 2 3 1
 ```
-You can run push_swap with extra 1 flags
+You can run push_swap with extra flag
 -v Show the stacks status after each operation

 ```
 ./push_swap -v 2 3 1
-./push_swap -g 2 3 1
 ```
 or
 ```